tombotXL/tomordonez.github.io-src/content/redirect-stdout-stderr-bash.md

 As seen <a href="http://tldp.org/LDP/abs/html/io-redirection.html" target="_blank">here</a>.

-Redirect stdout to file "filename."
+Redirect stdout to file "static."

-    1>filename
+    1>static

-Redirect and append stdout to file "filename."
+Redirect and append stdout to file "static."

-    1>>filename
+    1>>static

-Redirect stderr to file "filename."
+Redirect stderr to file "static."

-    2>filename
+    2>static

-Redirect and append stderr to file "filename."
+Redirect and append stderr to file "static."

-    2>>filename
+    2>>static

-Redirect both stdout and stderr to file "filename."
+Redirect both stdout and stderr to file "static."

-    &>filename
+    &>static

 Redirect stderr to stdout.